rossrobino/ovr/CONTRIBUTING.md

 ## Conventions

-- Casing - try to match built-in methods/casing whenever possible
+- Casing - try to match built-in JS methods/casing whenever possible
   - Variables including constants are camelCase
   - Classes and types are PascalCase
   - File names are kebab-case